Powell Industries

 FAQ

-The 12-month forecast is bifurcated with a high degree of uncertainty.
-The base case (50% probability) sees consolidation with a target range of $180-$220, as valuation normalizes.
-The bull case (25% probability) projects a continued climb to $260-$300 if growth re-accelerates and the premium multiple holds.
-The bear case (25% probability) warns of a steep decline to $100-$150 if growth stalls and sentiment reverses.
-The base case is most likely, centered on the analyst EPS estimate of $9.32 but with a lower multiple than today's 37x forward P/E.
+The 12-month forecast is bifurcated.
+The base case (50% probability) sees a consolidation with a target range of $200-$260, as growth normalizes and the stock digests its massive gains.
+The bull case (25% probability) projects a break to new highs ($300-$340) if the industrial cycle extends.
+The bear case (25% probability) warns of a sharp correction to $120-$180 if earnings decline rapidly.
+The base case is most likely, centered on the assumption that revenue stabilizes but does not re-accelerate, leading to a period of sideways trading.